knpuniversity/symfony/knpu/3.3-di/controllers-services.md

 [new services.yml file for Symfony 3.3][services_yml] involving the `Controller/` directory.
 Copy that!

+Then, paste it in our file:

 [[[ code('35d4339eb0') ]]]

-Then, paste it in our file.
 This auto-registers each class in `src/AppBundle/Controller` as a service... which was already done above:

 [[[ code('70ab80b347') ]]]